 - Pass the ATI TEAS Admission Assessment with a combined score of 58%.
 There is a fee to test, paid directly to ATI.
 A second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the waiting period is six months.
-At this point in time, a candidate may start the above process over again. - Pass a criminal background check and drug screening (at the applicant's expense). - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Undergo a physical examination. - Submit proof of the following immunizations (must be provided by students):
+At this point in time, a candidate may start the above process over again. - Pass a criminal background check and drug screening completed no more than 90 days prior to enrollment (at the applicant's expense). - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Undergo a physical examination. - Submit proof of the following immunizations (must be provided by students):